rahulmadanraju/Projects/YoloV3_customized/README.md

 <img src="https://github.com/rahulmadanraju/Projects/blob/master/YoloV3_customized/Images_Report/YOLOv3_architecture.png", width="400", height="400" />
 <p>

-Therefore to understand more on the architecture of the V3 model and know the presence of layers in the model, I made use of the code yolo_model.py along with yolo-weights which is attached to this folder and the following were observed and proposed:
+Therefore to understand more on the architecture of the V3 model and know the presence of layers in the model, I made use of the code yolo_model.py along with yolov3-weights which is attached to this folder and the following were observed and proposed:

 * The layers are arranged from 1-3: 208x208, 5-10: 104x104, 12-35: 52x52, 37-60: 26x26, 62-84: 13x13 followed by yolo detection 1, 2 and 3.

 Understanding the presence of layers in the model, the following approach was made
+* Copy the code from yolo_model.py to a new file called yolov3_custom_model.py for customization of the model
+*
-* Firstly, the layers from 12-35 was removed/commented which had consisted of 52x52 resulting in the formation to a custom model
+* Firstly, the layers from 12-35 (i.e. 24 layers) was removed/commented which had consisted of 52x52 resulting in the formation to a custom model
+* the skip_layer at 36 can either be deleted or retained  based on the requirement of the third detection layer of yolo (i.e yolo_3)

-* The transition of convolution from input 104x104 to output 26x26 had to be performed.
+* The transition of convolution from input 104x104 to output 26x26 had to be performed. (i.e from layer 11 to 37)

 	- Therefore, the values of stride and kernel have to be determined to bring down the size of the input

-	- On calculating and re-verifying, the stride = 4 and kernel = 5 was used to downsample the input and at the same time make a fair trade to detect small-ranged-medium objects. (if only two scale detection layers are used)
+	- On calculating using the formula and re-verifying it, the stride = 4 and kernel = 5 was used to downsample the input
+	- (why 5? - make a fair trade to detect small-ranged-medium and also medium objects - if only two scale detection layers are used), we can also go with bigger kernel, but it solely depends on the size of the object to be detected

-	- Now there is a downsample from 104x104 to 26x26 in the network and continues further till the yolo layer-94
+	- Now there is a downsample from 104x104 to 26x26 in the network and continues till the yolo_2 detection layer (at layer-94)

 * We also see that the model contains 3 detection layers of which the third detection layer at 99 to 106 is not useful without the 52x52 layer.
-Also, since we have been asked to implement the model for only 2 detection layers, we can eliminate/comment on the third detection layer in the model "or" if needed, we can upsample the 97th layer by 4 to make a transition from 26x26 to 104x104 and use the third detection model for very small object detection.
+Also, since we have been asked to implement the model for only 2 detection layers, we can eliminate/comment on the third detection layer in the model "or" if needed, we can upsample the 97th layer by 4 to make a transition from 26x26 to 104x104 and use the third detection model for very-small object detection.

 * Run the custom model again along with yolov3-weights and check for errors. when the model is error free you see the summary of the model as shown below.